MoistCoder/CockyGrabber/docs/usage.md

 var downloads = grabber.GetAllBlinkDownloads(); // Collect the Downloads from all Gecko based browsers
 ```

-## Getting specific data by Headers
+## Getting specific data with headers

 Say you want to grab the logins of a specific hostname/website; how would you do it?
 You use the `GetLoginsBy()` Method!